kootenpv/kootenpv.github.io/_posts/2019-11-08-shrynk-using-machine-learning-to-learn-how-to-compress.md

 ### How well does it work?
 Cross-validation

-I have builtin a `validate` function that is available to all shrynk classes.
+I have builtin a `validate` function that is available to all shrynk classes so you can test your own strategies or train and verify results on your own data.

 It uses the available data for the given class, and produces results for cross-validation; taking into account the user defined weights.

+Validation was a tough one, mostly because it took me a while to figure out how to express the results in a meaningful way when allowing the use of weights.
+In the end I chose to keep the dimensions of interest, `size`, `read`, `write`, and show how the aggregate of shrynk's predictions per object compare (in proportions) against choosing to always use a single strategy.
+I hope the example makes it clear.

 See the code below: